 Today, I’ve transcribed a short clip in which professor, clinical psychologist, and public intellectual, Jordan Peterson, addresses the topic of addiction.
 Peterson argues that in order to recover from addiction, we need to replace the addictive habit with something else.
-Dr. Leigh refers to this process as “habit replacement” (see here).
+Dr. Leigh refers to this process as “habit replacement” (healing the brain from pornography addiction).
 Recovery, for Peterson, is all about making holistic changes and viewing the addiction through the lens of other more important life goals and aspirations.

 In sum, when we seek to remove a toxic habit or addiction from our lives, we must replace it with something else, because the vacuum that gets created will eventually get filled, either with the same habit, or with some other equally pernicious one.